Each and every day, CAP operates with two overarching objectives in mind:

-CAP senior management is monitoring the evolving situation and following the guidance of the Centers for Disease Control and Prevention, the Environmental Protection Agency and the Arizona Department of Health Services.
-Regular communication has been initiated to share the latest developments with our Board of Directors, stakeholders and employees who are working hard to make our critical water deliveries.
+These same objectives continue to drive our decision-making while dealing with the COVID-19 pandemic.
+We are continually monitoring the situation and following the guidance of the Centers for Disease Control and Prevention, the Environmental Protection Agency and the Arizona Department of Health Services.

-In order to keep our workforce safe so that we can continue to perform our essential water deliver mission, CAP has implemented a number of changes:
+In order to keep our workplace safe so we can continue to perform the essential function of delivering water, we have taken a number of steps:

-Click here for a joint statement regarding the security and relatability of Arizona’s water supply from Central Arizona Project along with the following agencies: the Arizona Department of Environmental Quality (ADEQ), the Arizona Department of Water Resources (ADWR), the Arizona Municipal Water Users Association (AMWUA) and Salt River Project (SRP).
+CAP issued a joint statement regarding the security and reliability of Arizona’s water supply from Central Arizona Project along with the following agencies: the Arizona Department of Environmental Quality (ADEQ), the Arizona Department of Water Resources (ADWR), the Arizona Municipal Water Users Association (AMWUA) and Salt River Project (SRP).